WBBSE Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions

 Question 3.
 What was the ‘Fulton Speech’?

-On 5 March 1946 the former British Prime Minister Winston Churchill delivered a speech at Westminster College, Fulton in the state of Missouri, USA.
 He warned that a large part of Europe from Stettin to Triest had passed under the ‘iron curtain’ of the Soviet Union.
 He warned that America should become alert otherwise the Soviet Union would one day conquer the entire continent of Europe.

 Question 4.
-What is Marshall Plan?
+What is the Marshall Plan?

-Marshall Plan:-
+Answer: Marshall Plan:-

-The American Foreign Secretary, George Marshall, in a lecture at Harvard University spoke of a plan of the economic resurgence of war-ravaged countries like France, Britain, Belgium, Italy, West Germany etc. Marshall observed, “It is logical that the United States should do whatever it is able to do to assist in the return of normal economic health in the world, without which there can be no political stability and no assured peace.
+Marshall observed, “Logically, the United States should do whatever it can do to assist in the return of normal economic health in the world, without which there can be no political stability and no assured peace.

-” This plan of Marshall which wanted to save Europe from poverty, hunger and lawlessness is known as the Marshall plan, a programme to finance the recovery of the European economy.
+” This plan of Marshall which wanted to save Europe from poverty, hunger and lawlessness is known as the Marshall Plan, a programme to finance the recovery of the European economy.

 Question 5.
 What is internationalism?

-Internationalism:-
+Answer: Internationalism:-

 Internationalism is a movement which advocates economic and political cooperation among nations for the benefit of all.
 It is the belief that countries can achieve more advantages by working together and trying to understand each other than by arguing and fighting wars with each other.